Spinning is one of the most intense and strenuous group exercise classes you can take part in.

 Bear in mind that in a spin class you will have periods of rest where you are working at a very low resistance, whereas this is missing from outdoor and road cycling.

-So in the end, road cycling and spinning classes end up being pretty much the same in terms of calories burned, one is certainly safer than the other, but it’s really down to personal preference.
+So in the end, the calories burned indoor cycling and road cycling end up being pretty much the same, one is certainly safer than the other, but it’s really down to personal preference.

 Is spinning better than running?